 In accordance with GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, the Agency classifies governmental fund balances as follows:

-Non-spendable - the portion of a fund balance that cannot be spent because they are either not in spendable form (such as inventories and prepaid amounts) or legally or contractually required to be maintained intact.
+Non-spendable - the portion of a fund balance that cannot be spent because they are either not in spendable form (such as prepaid amounts and inventories) or legally or contractually required to be maintained intact.